Star-Crossed (album): Film

 On August 23, 2021, Musgraves posted a trailer across her social media for a 50-minute companion film, titled after the album.
 The film was launched exclusively on Paramount+ the same day the album was released, September 10, 2021.
 The film, characterized as having "a sense of heightened reality", was directed by Bardia Zeinali from a concept by Musgraves and Zeinali, and shot by cinematographer Matthew Libatique.
 The film was shot over 10 days in Los Angeles and features cameo appearances by actors Eugene Levy, Victoria Pedretti, and Diane Venora, RuPaul's Drag Race winner Symone, rapper Princess Nokia, and comedian Meg Stalter.

 Tour

-The album was supported by the Star-Crossed: Unveiled tour, the seventh concert tour by Musgraves.
+The album was supported by the Star-Crossed: Unveiled tour, Musgraves' seventh headlining concert tour and first arena tour.
 It began on January 19, 2022, in St. Paul, Minnesota and was intended to be concluded in Toronto, Canada on February 25.
 However, the Toronto concert was cancelled a few hours before the performance.
 This tour comprised 14 shows.
 King Princess and MUNA served as opening acts.

-This set list is from the concert on January 19, 2022, in St. Paul, Minnesota.
-It is not intended to represent all shows from the tour.